milesburton/teslacam/README.md

 5. OTG Mode enabled in the boot configuration
 6. [Dropbox uploader](https://github.com/andreafabrizi/Dropbox-Uploader)

+## Automatic Disk Image generation
+Under src there is a nodejs script called prepare-flash-image.js.
+This will download and automatically configure a raspbian image you can flash to an SDHC card, no further input is required.
+Each argument for the script is optional.
+Before you begin please make sure nodejs is available on your PATH.
+Drop me an email if you want an image set up on your behalf.

+1. Download the TeslaCam repository to an empty directory
+2. cd src
+3. sudo ./prepare-flash-image.js --setup-wifi true --ssid YOUR_ACCESS_POINT_NAME --psk YOUR_PASSWORD --dropbox DROPBOX_API_TOKEN
+3. Assuming the script executed successfully it will print out the path to your disk image, similar to /tmp/teslacam-zvwdlvyh/2019-07-10-raspbian-buster-lite.img.
+Using etcher or dd you can burn this to a SDHC card

+* If for some reason your SDHC is corrupt, just re-flash the disk image.
+* To create a Dropbox API you need to create a new "app" on the [Dropbox portal](https://www.dropbox.com/developers/apps/create)

 ## Instructions (Detail to come)
 1. [Download](https://www.raspberrypi.org/downloads/raspbian/) and burn the latest "lite" Raspbian to a suitable SDHC card using [Etcher](https://www.balena.io/etcher/) (or equivalent)
 2. Modify the /boot partition to [enable USB OTG](https://gist.github.com/gbaman/50b6cca61dd1c3f88f41) We need to enable g_mass_storage and dw2.